jGaiser/Speedy-MLP/README.md

 An argument structured as `[x,y]` (where `x` and `y` are integers) indicates a linear transformation between a layer of `x` features to a layer of `y` features.

-At any point in the structure, any LEGITIMATE activation function from the <a href=https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity> torch.nn library</a>.
+At any point in the structure, any legal activation function from the <a href=https://pytorch.org/docs/stable/nn.html#non-linear-activations-weighted-sum-nonlinearity> torch.nn library</a>.

 There are several constraints inherent to any neural network architecture that apply here: